twisted/twisted/docs/projects/names/howto/client-tour.rst

 .. note::

-   * By default the reactor uses the posix ``gethostbyname`` function provided by the operating system,
+   * By default the reactor uses the POSIX ``gethostbyname`` function provided by the operating system,

    * but ``gethostbyname`` is a blocking function, so it has to be called in a threadpool.